Skip to main content

 1. Work with Address Book.

 When the time comes to send a MIME file, the utility will ask you to specify its distribution.
-However, you are not allowed to key in the e-mail addresses of the recipients.
-You have instead to select addressee names from an Address Book and or to select Groups (distribution lists).
+Though you are allowed to key in the e-mail addresses of the recipients, it is recommended to select addressee names from an Address Book and or to select Groups (distribution lists).
 This is why you need some option to maintain the Address Book.

 2. Work with Groups.